Traversio

 Transport Options

-The default client profile keeps compression off, uses the current automatic rekey defaults, and leaves keepalive and explicit timeouts disabled.
+The default client profile keeps compression off, uses the current automatic rekey defaults, leaves keepalive disabled, applies a 30-second connection setup timeout, and allows 120 seconds for host-key trust confirmation.
+Reply timeouts stay unbounded until configured.

-If you want RFC 4253 zlib, delayed OpenSSH compression, tighter client-initiated rekey thresholds, post-auth idle keepalive, or bounded waits for setup/reply paths, set them explicitly on SSHClientConfiguration:
+Configure RFC 4253 zlib, delayed OpenSSH compression, tighter client-initiated rekey thresholds, post-auth idle keepalive, or bounded waits for reply paths explicitly on SSHClientConfiguration:

 import Traversio